tooky/kosli-playground/README.md

             --artifact-type=docker
             --name=alpha
   ```
-- Note that the `kosli attest` command does not need to specify the `--org` or `--flow` or `--trail` flags because there are
+- Note that `kosli attest` commands do not need to specify the `--org` or `--flow` or `--trail` flags because there are
 environment variables called `KOSLI_ORG`, `KOSLI_FLOW`, and `KOSLI_TRAIL`.
-  - In the `kosli attest artifact` command above the Kosli CLI calculates the fingerprint.
+  - In the [kosli attest artifact](https://docs.kosli.com/client_reference/kosli_attest_artifact/) command above, the
+  Kosli CLI calculates the fingerprint.
 To do this the CLI needs to be told
   the name of the Docker image (`${needs.setup.outputs.image_name}`), and that this is a Docker image
   (`--artifact-type=docker`), and that the image has previously been pushed to its registry (which it has)
   - You can also provide the fingerprint directly using the `--fingerprint` flag or `KOSLI_FINGERPRINT` environment
     variable.
 We will see an example of this shortly.
-    ```
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com